Choose a conveyancer

 • For conveyancers suggested by the estate agent or developer, the conveyancer may struggle to give impartial advice if they are representing the seller or developer as well as you, so this situation is best avoided.

-If you’re looking for a personal recommendation, Jonathan Pickford from Tolhurst Fisher is the solicitor we recommend to our friends & family.
+Jonathan Pickford from Tolhurst Fisher is the solicitor we recommend to our friends & family.
 Most recently, he helped Charlotte’s cousin buy her first house near Reading in May of 2024.

 We think Jonathan is great because: